Ready to Get Started?

 Flexport makes shipping your cargo transparent, reliable, and affordable

-Trade Activity Forecast Predicts Growth in August and Beyond
+Trade Activity Forecast Predicts Recovering Imports and Exports

 The Methodology: The Flexport Trade Activity Forecast combines traditional economic statistics alongside Flexport’s proprietary data and analysis to generate a forecast of US merchandise import and export trade growth.
 The use of additional data has been particularly important since the advent of the pandemic and resulting shift in trade patterns away from historic averages.
 See our primer report for more details.

-The Census, non-seasonally adjusted versions are suited for users looking for a guide to activity within supply chains on a short-term basis.
-When adjusting for inflation, this captures the unadulterated forecast of how many goods are expected to cross U.S. borders.
+Update January 18, 2023: The central version of Flexport’s Trade Activity Forecast presented here is a balance of payments version with seasonal adjustment (BOPSA) and correction for inflation.
+This best answers the question of whether this sector of the economy is performing better or worse than one would expect for a given time of year.
+The website also offers a Census, non-seasonally adjusted version better suited for users looking for a guide to activity within supply chains on a short-term basis.
+When adjusting for inflation, this captures the unadulterated forecast of how many goods are expected to cross U.S. borders compared to a year earlier.

-The US Census Bureau will publish August 2022 data on October 5, 2022.
-The next update of the Flexport Trade Activity Forecast is scheduled for October 17, 2022.
+The US Census Bureau will publish December 2022 data on February 7, 2023.
+Data for January will be released on March 8.
+The next update of the Flexport Trade Activity Forecast is scheduled for February 18, 2023.

 Please direct questions about the Flexport TAF to firstname.lastname@example.org.